 Home Equity

-You can access home equity through several mechanisms: selling the home, home equity loans (fixed rate, lump sum), home equity lines of credit (HELOCs, variable rate, revolving), and cash-out refinancing.
-Each has different rates, terms, and tax implications.
-Interest on home equity loans used for home improvements may be tax-deductible.
+If you need to tap into that equity, you have options: selling the home, a home equity loan (fixed rate, lump sum), a HELOC—short for home equity line of credit (variable rate, works like a credit card), or a cash-out refinance.
+Each comes with different rates, terms, and tax implications.
+Interest on home equity debt used for home improvements may even be tax-deductible.

 Frequently Asked Questions